tanmaysharma2001/pyredis/README.md

 - **Description**: Keys can be set with an expiry time in milliseconds using the `PX` argument in the `SET` command.
 Expired keys are automatically removed from the store and are not retrievable with the `GET` command.
 - **Usage**: Included as part of the `SET` command with the `PX` argument.

+### Replication

+- **Description**: Supports basic replication functionality, allowing one PyRedis server to act as a replica of another PyRedis server.
+- **Usage**: --replicaof <host> <port>
+- **Extended Feature**: Replication is supported between PyRedis instances.
+A server can be started as a replica of another server using the --replicaof option, allowing data synchronization from the master to the replica.

 ## Running the Server

 To start the PyRedis server, ensure you have Python installed on your machine, navigate to the project directory in your terminal, and run: